Harlem Meer: History

-Before Central Park
+Before the creation of Central Park

 Harlem Meer was constructed at the confluence of three streams: first, Harlem Creek flowing from the north, just west of Fifth Avenue; second, an unnamed stream flowing from the west along what would become 110th Street; and third, Montayne's Rivulet, a stream flowing down a ravine from the southwest (the only one of the three still in existence).
-At this confluence with its two tributaries, Harlem Creek became a semi-brackish, partly tidal wetland, flowing in an easterly direction (between what are now 106th and 110th streets), slowly draining into the East River.
+At this confluence with its two tributaries, Harlem Creek became Harlem Marsh, a semi-brackish, partly tidal wetland, flowing in an easterly direction (between what are now 106th and 110th streets), slowly draining into the East River.

-Prior to the park's creation, the wetland separated the suburb of Harlem to the north from the lower part of Manhattan island.
-To avoid the marsh, the Boston Post Road diverged to the northwest, entering the future park (near what is now Fifth Avenue and 97th Street), crossing McGowan's Pass to the future site of the lake, exiting the future park (near what is now 110th Street and Lenox Avenue) before continuing on to King's Bridge and points north.
+Prior to its burial beneath the city's expanding street grid, the marsh separated the suburb of Harlem to the north from the southern part of Manhattan island.
+To avoid the marsh, the Boston Post Road (known in New York as the Eastern Post Road) diverged to the northwest, entering the future park (near what is now Fifth Avenue and 92nd Street), climbing up to McGowan's tavern (at the 105th Street line), then descending to the gap where once stood the blockhouse marking the site of McGowan's Pass, then descending further to the future site of the lake, where it crossed the rivulet, then exited the future park (near what is now 110th Street and Lenox Avenue) before continuing on to King's Bridge and points north.

 The hills to the south and west of Harlem Meer were once the site of a series of connected military fortifications, erected during the War of 1812 in anticipation of a British invasion from the north, including (from west to east) the Blockhouse, Fort Fish, Nutter's Battery, a second blockhouse at McGowan's Pass, and Fort Clinton.

-Name
+Derivation of the name

 Harlem Meer (also called "Harlem Lake" in its early days) took the first part of its name from the adjacent neighborhood of Harlem, and the second from the Dutch word for "lake".
-For example, Haarlemmermeer, the name of a municipality in the Netherlands, loosely translates to English as "the land reclaimed from Harlem Lake."
+For example, Haarlemmermeer, the name of a municipality in the Netherlands, translates to English as "Haarlem's Lake".